Haworthiopsis tessellata (Haw.) G.D.Rowley

-Haworthiopsis tessellata, formerly known as Haworthia tessellata or Haworthia venosa subsp. tessellata is one of the most widespread and also it is a very variable succulent plant.
-It is a slow-growing, stemless evergreen up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
-The leaves are sessile, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) wide at the base, fleshy, firm in texture, broadly triangular, strongly recurved, brownish to green and cuspidate at the apex.
-The upper surface is marked with 6 pale green, anastomosing, vertical lines, forming a square patterned design and windowed.
+Haworthiopsis tessellata, formerly known as Haworthia tessellata or Haworthia venosa subsp. tessellata, is a stemless, slow-growing succulent that forms rosettes of fleshy, firm in texture, green to brownish leaves.
+The rosettes grow up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
+Leaves are broadly triangular, strongly recurved, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) wide at the base.
+The upper surface is marked with six pale green anastomosing vertical lines, forming a square patterned design and windowed.
 The lower surface is usually rounded, slightly scabrid with raised coriaceous tubercles, especially in the upper part, where they are arranged in transverse rows.
 The margins have recurved white teeth.
-The leaves are greenish, form a rosette and turn to reddish in full sun.
-Small, tubular, white flowers with green bibs appear in summer, on a few-flowered simple raceme up to 20 inches (50 cm) tall.
+Flowers are small, tubular, white with green midribs, and on a simple, few-flowered, up to 20 inches (50 cm) tall raceme in summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).